WhateverMars/random_string_generator/README.md

 ## randStringGenerator.html and randStringGenerator.js

-This is functional the same as rand_str_gen.py but in javascript.
+This is functionally the same as rand_str_gen.py but in javascript.
 The html page allows the user to input the desired length of string and then it returns a randomly generated string below the input.